mrRhenium/ImagesUpload/README.md

 1. OBJECTIVE : Cross site Images Upload functionality

---> we Upload the quesion with images at frontent server running on port no. 5500
+--> we Upload the quesions with images through frontent server running on port no. 5500

 --> firstly quesion goes at server running on 3000 which is our main_server.